-Evanston is a mid-sized city located in the state of Illinois.
-The city has a population of 75,472 people.
+Evanston, Illinois is a moderately-sized city with a population of 75,472 inhabitants.
 In Evanston, there are 9,702 people per square mile, which is well above the national population density average.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (67% White).
 Given that fact, Evanston could be considered less diverse than other cities.
 Evanston has a high percentage of people who are married with children when compared to the rest of the country.
 In total, more than 75% of the population is classified as married and 53% have kids.

 Feeling a sense of safety in the area that you live in is a must for most people.
-Low crime rates can have a positive impact on things like home prices, home appreciation rates and the overall sense of community.
-Evanston has a violent crime rate of 163 crimes per 100,000 residents which is far lower than the national average.
+Low crime rates can have a positive impact on things like home prices, home appreciation rates and can help foster positive community dynamics and social cohesion.
+Evanston has a violent crime rate of 179 crimes per 100,000 residents which is far lower than the national average.

 |Average one way commute||30min||29min||26min|